clip-italian/clip-italian/README.md

 + [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/).
 This image-caption dataset comes from the work by [Sharma et al., 2018](https://aclanthology.org/P18-1238.pdf).
-There are more than 3mln image-caption pairs in this dataset and these have been collected from the web.
+There are more than 3mln image-caption pairs in this dataset that have been collected from the web.
 We downloaded the images with the URLs provided by the dataset, but we could not retrieve them all.
 Eventually, we had to translate the captions to Italian.
 We have been able to collect a dataset with 700K translated captions.